Sustainable Development Goals and Lebanon: SDG 7: Affordable and Clean Energy

 It is vital aspect of Lebanese attempts in approaching SDG 7 by having a high potential to deviate away from oil as a main fuel for energy and depend more on renewable energy from resources such as sun, wind and water.
 Considerable efforts are needed to enhance greenhouse gas emissions and the affordability of energy.
 In Lebanon up to 4.5% of electricity comes from hydropower and up to 95.5% from oil.
 In 2012 Electricité du Liban (EDL) only met 63% of the demand for electricity in Lebanon.
-Around 53% of Lebanon’s total greenhouse gas emissions were from the energy sector in 2012.
+Around 53% of Lebanon's total greenhouse gas emissions were from the energy sector in 2012.

 SDG 8: Decent Work and Economic Growth

 Lebanon has witnessed immense struggle with respect to its growth rate.
-It is important to mention that regardless these struggles, the Lebanese economy has shown a high level of resilience in the face of regional instability, supported by sectors such as tourism and construction.
+Regardless of these struggles, the Lebanese economy has shown a high level of resilience in the face of regional instability, supported by sectors such as tourism and construction.
 It is a continuous challenge for Lebanon to generate sufficient jobs which shows that high unemployment rates, especially of women and youth, as well as high emigration of educated youth out of Lebanon.
 It is estimated that in Lebanon youth unemployment is 21.6% and is constantly rising.

 SDG 9: Industry, Innovation and Infrastructure

 Lebanon is known for its youth entrepreneurial activities.
-This reputation of having a vibrant entrepreneurship atmosphere has helped small businesses to grow.
+This has helped small businesses to grow.
 A challenging aspect of Lebanese industry is related to the manufacturing exports rate that decreased by almost 30% from 2012 to 2015.